-I am often asked for my feedback about garden tools, lately I have received many enquiries from readers looking to purchase a tool or tools to make weeding easier, in particular from gardeners looking to remove tough weeds, weeds growing in hard to reach areas and weeds growing in gravel driveways; having researched the award winning Burgon & Ball Weed Slice and the Burgon & Ball Short Handled Weed Slice I decided to give these new tools from Burgon & Ball a try.
+I am often asked for my feedback and recommendations for garden tools.
+Lately I have received many questions from readers who are looking to purchase tools that will help to make weeding easier.
+Many gardeners have told me that they’re looking to remove tough weeds in gravel driveways, on steep, sloping ground, or weeds growing in difficult, hard to reach areas.
+Having researched the award winning Burgon & Ball Weed Slice and the Burgon & Ball Short Handled Weed Slice online, I decided to put these new tools from Burgon & Ball through their paces!

-One very lovely thing to mention straight away, is that the Burgon & Ball Weed Slice and the Burgon & Ball Short Handled Weed Slice are both made in Sheffield, in Great Britain.
-Both the Burgon & Ball Weed Slices have handles made of Ash from 100% FSC certified forests.
+One very lovely thing that I wanted to tell you about straight away, is that the Burgon & Ball Weed Slice and the Burgon & Ball Short Handled Weed Slice are both made in Sheffield, in Great Britain.
+Both the Burgon & Ball Weed Slices have handles made of Ash, which has been harvested from 100% FSC certified forests.

-When I first picked up the Burgon & Ball Weed Slice (the larger of the two tools pictured above) I was immediately struck by how light the tool was; I was pleased at how easy it was to hold and lift, but I must admit that I was concerned that the tool might be too flimsy when it’s in use!
+When I first picked up the Burgon & Ball Weed Slice (the larger of the two tools pictured above) I was immediately struck by how light this tool was.
+I was pleased at how easy the Weed Slice was to hold and lift, but I must admit that I was concerned that this tool might be too flimsy when it’s in use – just because it’s so light.
 I weighed both the tools on my scales at home, the Burgon & Ball Short Handled Weed Slice weighs 210g (about 7.5 oz) and the full size Weed Slice weighs in at about 500g (about 1lb 2oz).

-I was keen to thoroughly test both the tools, starting first with the Burgon & Ball Weed Slice.
-I recruited friends of differing heights and strengths to try out the Weed Slice, while I accompanied them through a variety of different weedy gardens, allotments and driveways.
-The tallest of my testers was just over 6ft in height, and the smallest 5ft 2 inches tall, all of my testers found the height of this tool to be perfect for them, no one wished for it to be any smaller, or any taller.
-I think the lightness of the tool would have contributed to this result, as it’s so lightweight the Weed Slice is just so much easier to use, if the same sized tool had been heavier it’s possible that we might have had a different result for the smallest of my testers.
+I was keen to thoroughly test both the tools, starting first with the full size Burgon & Ball Weed Slice.
+As well as testing these tools myself, I recruited friends of differing heights and strengths to try out the Weed Slice, while I accompanied them through clearing a variety of different weedy gardens, allotments, paths, slopes, and driveways.
+The tallest of my testers was just over 6ft in height, and my smallest tester was 5ft 2 inches tall.
+All of my testers found the height of the Weed Slice to be perfect for them, no one wished for it to be any smaller, or any taller.
+I think the lightness of the tool would have contributed to this result, as it’s so lightweight, the Weed Slice is just so much easier to use.
+If the same sized tool had been heavier, it’s possible that we might have had a different result for the smallest of my testers.

-The heads of the Burgon & Ball Weed Slice and the Burgon & Ball Short Handled Weed Slice are heat treated with high-carbon steel to give a maximum edge retention and prevent the blade going blunt.
-I haven’t been testing these two tools for long enough to test this – these are new tools, not ones I have had for years, but I did encourage my testers to really push hard into the gravel with the Weed Slice and after considerable use (everyone used the same tool) there are no chips or signs of blunting on either Weed Slice.
+The heads of the Burgon & Ball Weed Slice and the Burgon & Ball Short Handled Weed Slice have been heat treated with high-carbon steel to give a maximum edge retention and prevent the blade going blunt.
+I haven’t been testing these two tools for long enough to thoroughly test the longevity of these Weed Slices – these are new tools, not ones I have had for years.
+However, I did encourage my testers to really push hard into the gravel with the Weed Slice and after considerable use (everyone used the same tool) there are no chips or signs of blunting on either Weed Slice.

-The Burgon & Ball Weed Slice was tested on a number of different weedy areas, in gravel, in borders, in raised beds etc and good results were achieved each time.
-Each tester reported that they found the Weed Slice easy to use and agreed that they found the Weed Slice was quicker and easier to use than a traditional garden hoe.
+The Burgon & Ball Weed Slice was tested on a wide range of different areas: on areas of gravel, in borders, in raised beds, on level ground, as well as on steep and sloping ground, etc. Good results were achieved using the Weed Slice in every area of ground.
+Each of my testers reported that they found the Weed Slice easy to use; they all agreed that they found the Weed Slice was quicker and easier to use than a traditional garden hoe.

 The Burgon & Ball Weed Slice was just as effective when tested in garden borders, easily cutting through weeds growing in the soil.
-Again the lightweight nature of the Weed Slice was a real advantage for my gardeners, allowing them to reach sloped areas of ground, raised areas of garden, and other awkward areas without straining.
+Again the lightweight nature of the Weed Slice gave a real advantage for my gardeners, allowing them to reach steep or sloped areas of ground, raised areas of garden, and other awkward areas without straining.
+The Weed Slice is so much easier to use than a regular garden hoe on steep ground.
+Here, the slender, light, and easy to lift nature of the Weed Slice is a great advantage for the gardener, making upward or downward movements much less of a challenge.
+Bugon & Ball’s Weed Slice allows the gardener much greater direction and accuracy with each movement, with the added advantage of causing less strain on the gardener’s back and neck, as well as their shoulders, arms, and hands.

-I’ve been impressed with both the Burgon & Ball Weed Slice and the Burgon & Ball Short Handled Weed Slice, both these tools are easy to use and control, they are lightweight and effective.
-I hope they can help you to clear weeds and save your time and energy.
+I’ve been impressed with both the Burgon & Ball Weed Slice and the Burgon & Ball Short Handled Weed Slice, both of these tools are easy to use and control; they are lightweight and effective.
+I hope that Burgon & Ball’s Weed Slices can help you to clear any weedy areas in your garden, driveway, and paths, or at your allotment.
+I am sure that these tools will save you time and energy, they have certainly helped me!

 Other links and articles that may interest you……………………….